Visitor In The City¶

 I am not sure where I came across this line but for some reason it has stuck with me.
 Personally, this quote helps me articulate a feeling in me that I've been trying to articulate for a long time.

 This quote helps me ground myself when I catch myself spiralling (even in the city).
-Somehow treating a place like your very own (not like my pen; but like my plant (something to tend to; care for)) helps you feel a sense of belonging.
+Somehow treating a place like your very own (not like my pen; but like my plant (something to tend to; something to care for)) helps you feel a sense of belonging.